apache/shenyu-website/content/en/projects/shenyu/rate-limiter-plugin/index.md

 * The implementation of current limiting algorithm of Apache ShenYu gateway is based on `redis`.

-* You can set to the interface level or the parameter level.
+* You can set to the interface level, or the parameter level.
 How to use it depends on your traffic configuration.

 ## Technical Solution